fortio/fortio/README.md

   * `/fortio/rest/stop` stops all current run or by run id (passing `runid=` query argument).
   * `/fortio/rest/status` lists the current runs (or the options of a single one if `runid` is passed).

+* DNS api for troubleshooting latency based records / view of the DNS where fortio server is running. `/fortio/rest/dns?name=x` resolves all the IPs for `x`.

 The `report` mode is a readonly subset of the above directly on `/`.

 There is also the GRPC health and ping servers, as well as the http->https redirector.